YOU´LL LOVE THIS 3-DAY CHICAGO ITINERARY

 Another fun thing to do is take a lake cruise – there are an architecture cruise and a classic lake tour that you can choose from.
 There are also dinner cruises if you prefer.
 Most last about 2 hours.

 The Centennial Wheel is another must-stop on any 3-day Chicago itinerary.
 If you haven’t gotten your fill of rides and views, then try this 200-foot Ferris wheel that offers 360-degree views.
 Each ride lasts about 12-15 minutes.

 End the night with dinner on the pier at one of its many lakeside restaurants, some even with rooftop decks (perfect for a warm summer’s night).

 - Navy Pier should take about 3-4 hours, depending on what you choose to do.

 - Then, head back to the hotel for a busy Day 2.

-DAY 2 OF 3 DAYS IN CHICAGO
+DAY 2 IN CHICAGO

 Today, we are going to be doing a bit more city-wide traveling.
 But let’s start this Chicago itinerary for day 2 at one of the nicest parks in the city.
 So, head there after breakfast.